 - Vanilla Extract

 Unsweetened applesauce takes the place of butter or oil.
 Additionally, I’m very light-handed with the added sugars– we really want the banana flavor to shine through here.
-If you don’t want any added refined sweeteners in this healthier banana bread recipe, swap the brown sugar for coconut sugar.
+If you don’t want any added refined sweeteners in this healthier banana bread recipe, swap the brown sugar with coconut sugar.
 To keep this banana bread dairy free, use dairy free milk.

 After that, mix the dry ingredients together and add to wet ingredients.
 You need whole wheat flour, baking soda, cinnamon, and salt.
 Mostly the same dry ingredients I use in my Whole Wheat Banana Nut Muffins.
 Lastly, fold in chopped walnuts.
 The nuts are completely optional.
 Sometimes I add chocolate chips and/or raisins instead.